-To the southeast of the acropolis lies a heroon-like tomb, consisting of a rock-cut burial chamber topped by a sarcophagus (now destroyed).
-No systematic excavation has yet been carried out at the site.
+To the southeast of the acropolis lies a heroon-like tomb consisting of a rock-cut burial chamber surmounted by a sarcophagus (now destroyed).
+No systematic excavations have yet been conducted at the site.

 The Isinda Pillar Tomb

-One of the pillar tombs in Isinda (P5) is distinguished from the others by the reliefs surrounding its burial chamber.
-It was discovered by Heberdey and Kalinka in 1895, and the reliefs were cut from the tomb and transferred to the Istanbul Archaeology Museum.
+One of the pillar tombs at Isinda (P5) is distinguished from the others by the reliefs decorating its burial chamber.
+It was discovered by Heberdey and Kalinka in 1895, and the reliefs were subsequently removed and transferred to the Istanbul Archaeology Museum.
 These reliefs depict scenes of combat, hunting, and feasting, likely reflecting aspects of the life of the tomb’s owner, who was probably a dynast.
-The tomb is dated to the 6th century BCE and is considered one of the oldest pillar tombs in Lycia.
+The tomb is dated to the 6th century BCE and is considered one of the earliest pillar tombs in Lycia.

 References: